 The reshuffle allows Than Shwe to consolidate his power.

 1998 - During the year the International Labour Organisation (ILO) reports that forced labour is "widespread and systematic" in Burma.

-UN-brokered talks between Suu Kyi and the junta recommence in October.
+2000 - UN-brokered talks between Aung San Suu Kyi and the junta take place in October.
 The talks are reported to have been initiated by Khin Nyunt, with the backing of the now 90-year-old Ne Win.

 The junta is said to be prepared to allow a return to democracy provided there is a transitional power-sharing arrangement between themselves and the NLD.
-They also want guaranteed immunity from prosecution for past human rights abuses, and a commitment from Suu Kyi that she will give up any personal political ambition.
+They also want a guarantee of immunity from prosecution for past human rights abuses.

 2001 - Ne Win suffers a heart attack in September and is subsequently fitted with a pacemaker.

 2002 - On 7 March Ne Win and his favourite daughter Sandar are placed under house arrest in Rangoon after Sandar's husband and three sons (Ne Win's son-in-law and three grandsons) are taken into custody for allegedly plotting a coup with dissident military commanders.
 The son-in-law and grandsons are subsequently charged with high treason.
 They face death if convicted.